top of page

 • Are you having trouble controlling your weight?

-• Do you sweat excessively during the night?
+• Do you sweat excessively while sleeping through the night?

 • Have you noticed irregular heart pounding during the night?